ORV: 4D Occupancy-centric Robot Video Generation: Implementation Details

-\mypar{Hyperparameters.} As mentioned in Sec.~\ref{sec:vgm}, we use the CogVideoX-2B~\cite{yang2024cogvideox} as our pretrained backbone, which is a compromise between training from scratch and using the 5B pretrained model (as TesserAct~\cite{zhen2025tesseract}).
-And we have already shown its better performance than training from scratch~\ref{tab:model} and strong generalization ability in the experiments.
-We list the main hyperparameters of the model architecture in Table~\ref{tab:supp_model}, where $^*$ denotes those that are specialized in our model, while others keep the same as the CogVideoX-2B.
+\mypar{Hyperparameters.} As mentioned in Sec.~\ref{sec:vgm}, we use the CogVideoX-2B\footnote{\href{https://huggingface.co/zai-org/CogVideoX-2b}{https://huggingface.co/zai-org/CogVideoX-2b} (including VAE, T5 and transformers)}~\cite{yang2024cogvideox} as our pretrained backbone, which is a compromise between training from scratch and using the larger pretrained model (\textit{e.g.}, CogVideoX-5B as TesserAct~\cite{zhen2025tesseract}).
+And we have already shown its better performance than training from scratch (see Tab.~\ref{tab:abla_cond}) and strong generalization ability in the experiments (see Fig.~\ref{fig:diverse}).
+We list the main hyperparameters of the model architecture in Tab.~\ref{tab:supp_model}.

-\mypar{Modulation.} CogVideoX~\cite{yang2024cogvideox} uses a design of Expert Adaptive Layernorm: It uses the timestep $t$ of the diffusion process as the input to the modulation module.
-Then the Vision Expert Adaptive Layernorm (Vision Expert AdaLN) and Text Expert Adaptive Layernorm (Text Expert AdaLN) apply this modulation to the vision hidden states and text hidden states, respectively.
-Since we adapt the pretrained parameters from CogVideoX, we strictly keep this architecture.
-Moreover, to inject our 3D actions control, we reuse the Vision Expert AdaLN (aiming to modulate the vision hidden states) to apply such modulations from actions while keep the Text Expert AdaLN unchanged:
+\mypar{Modulations.} CogVideoX~\cite{yang2024cogvideox} adopts an Expert Adaptive LayerNorm design, where the diffusion timestep $t$ is fed into a modulation module that produces parameters for both the Vision and Text Expert AdaLNs to modulate their respective hidden states (vision and text).
+Since our model is initialized from the pretrained CogVideoX, we retain this architecture to preserve its generation capability.
+To incorporate 3D action control, we repurpose the Vision Expert AdaLN—originally designed to modulate vision hidden states—to apply modulation from action inputs, while keeping the Text Expert AdaLN unchanged (see Listing~\ref{code:mod}).

-\mypar{Multiple visual conditions.} To fuse multiple visual conditioning inputs (depth and semantics), we first concatenate the multiple condition latents along the channel dimension, then repeat the input noise latents and add them to the condition latents.
+\mypar{Multiple Visual Conditions.} To fuse multiple visual conditioning inputs (depth and semantics), we first concatenate the multiple condition latents along the channel dimension, then repeat the input noise latents and add them to the condition latents.
 After that, we reduce the channels back to the same as the noise latents.
 As illustrated in Eq.~\ref{eq:cond_in}, where $z_{\text{in}}$ represents the input noise latents.

 \mypar{Positional Encoding.} We use the 3D sincos positional encodings in DiT blocks, following the original CogVideoX-2B.
 In our multiview videos generation model, similar to the temporal 3D positional encoding applied on singleview videos, we apply another spatial 3D positional encoding which is added to the multiview images for each single frame (as Eq.~\ref{eq:pe}).
 It will enable our model to learn to operate each view accordingly since the order and the number of the input views during training is constantly randomized.